Search

 Evening Routine

-Evening routines can be equally important and may have similar actions as mentioned above can aid with relaxing for a good night’s sleep.
+Evening routines can be equally important and may include similar actions as mentioned above, and can aid with relaxing for a good night’s sleep.
 Additionally, reducing activities that promote mental stimulation before bedtime and choosing to listen to music or take an evening walk are good acts of self-care that promote a relaxed state of mind.
 These are great to do when feeling stressed or overwhelmed at any point of the day.

 Other Forms of Self-Care